metrorailings/OwlBlog/content/posts/week-3-insights.md

 The Dolphins defense decided to abandon their man coverage scheme tonight in favor of cover-3/4 shells.
 It's paid off, as the Jaguars offense has been thrown off its game significantly.

 Chan Gailey is just painfully conservative so long as he's carrying a lead.
 Fitzpatrick's only thrown a handful of balls in the second half.
+Gaaaay.